 In the early part of 2020 I was dealing with a medical situation that required me to remain in bed for much of the time.
 Casting around for something to do, I decided that I would build a simple Inglenook Sidings layout that I could keep by the bed to provide a distraction from the pain.

-However, at the recent January Springfield show I had worked at the NMRA table which had a display switching layout based on the Inglenook Sidings, and I found it to be pretty fun to operate.
-(I later discovered that it wasn't a true "Inglenook Sidings" layout because it had less cars on it then called for, and the yard lead was much longer than it should have been, with the net result being less congestion and easier movement).
+However, at the recent January Springfield train show I worked at the NMRA table which had a display switching layout based on the Inglenook Sidings, and I found it to be pretty fun to operate.
+(I later discovered that it wasn't a true "Inglenook Sidings" layout because it had less cars on it then called for, and the yard lead was much longer than it should have been, with the net result being less congestion and easier switching).

 I came home and dug up the project again.
 I looked around my basement and found some scraps of styrene, a few wooden dice blanks, and paint... and came up with what I call "Inglenook Sliders"!
 To save space, there are no turnouts.
 A transfer table holds an "engine" and five "cars" (represented by wooden dice) and functions as the yard lead and funnels the cubes into one of three slots (holding either 5, 3, or 3 cubes).
 Cheap green plastic game chips, painted to match the color of the cubes, are used to randomly generate the car order.